#375: You're My Taco R2D2

 Men for the last 70 years have been masturbating to World War II, watching all the movies, making Quentin Tarantino movies where we killed the Nazis, being obsessed with how we beat the Nazis.

-I love how we did all that and then decided, actually,
+I love how we did all that and then decided, actually, they're not so bad.
+I like that.

 I like that we did that.

-I think it's very funny because the Nazis are such a good bad guy because like, you know, universally hated, but then you just get a little ways away from it and you're like, yeah, but.
+I think it's very funny because the Nazis are such a good, bad guy because, like, you know, universally hated, but then you just get a little ways away from it and you're like, yeah, but

+we really hated the uniforms.
 You know, now that they're not wearing the uniforms anymore, do we care about like their political project?

-Really good.
+really good.

 And I liked Band of Brothers when it came out.
+I thought that was a good idea.

+I liked it.
 Yeah, but I never re-watched it or anything.

 I watched it one time.

-Mariah has never seen Schindler's List, which is a heavy movie.
+Mariah's never seen Schindler's List, which is a heavy movie.

 But I remember I saw it a long time ago and I was like, oh, this is a good movie.
+And she's like, I've never seen that movie.

 And I'm like, and I'll never feel like watching it.

 So we're probably at an impasse where, like, I don't ever want to, I don't necessarily need to see that.
+Any war movie or

 Requiem for a Dream.

-I never need to see again.
+I never need to see it again.

 Yeah.